Cool Rare Animals likes to research and write about different species and animal husbandry.

-- Use a q-tip to clean your ferret's ear, but don't jab too deep inside the ears.
+- Use a q-tip to clean their ears but don't jab too deep inside the ears.
 Clean only as far as you can safely see and wipe the wider area of the inner portion of the ear.

 - You can use baby oil to help speed up the cleaning process.
 Water will work just as well if you're not sure about the quality of the baby oil.

 - Take note of the color of the dirt you get off the ears.
 Brown is perfectly normal but black can be a sign of flea infestation.
-Black pellets are basically flea poop and is a good sign that your ferret is harboring some renters.
+Black pellets are basically flea poop and are a sign that your ferret is harboring some renters.

 Since ferrets don't shed much, you don't have to brush their coat as often as you would a cat or dog.
-Of course, constant grooming helps spread the natural oils of the ferret, allowing their coat to gleam, shine, and look healthy.
-For shedding purposes however, you only need to brush their coat every two weeks or so.
-Once a week would also be perfect just to make sure that your furniture is free of ferret fur.
+Of course, constant grooming helps spread their natural oils, allowing their coat to gleam, shine, and look healthy.
+For shedding purposes, however, you only need to brush their coat every two weeks or so.
+Once a week would also be perfect just to make sure that your furniture is free of fur.

 Just grab a brush specifically made for ferret fur and brush away.
-It might be best to do the brushing outdoors so that the fur doesn't litter your home.
+It might be best to do the brushing outdoors to avoid fur all over the house.
 If you can't find a specialized brush, you can use a hairbrush or the same brush used for dogs and cats.

-Like all other pets, Angora Ferrets require love, patience, and attention for them to grow and thrive in your care.
+Like all pets, Angora ferrets require love, patience, and attention for them to grow and thrive in your care.
 Keep in mind that these special breeds require a special kind of care, but they will also give you lots of love back.

-Bear in mind that ferrets are for life, so please don't leave your ferret in the nearest adoption center you can find should you realize that owning one is not for you.
+Bear in mind that ferrets are for life, so please don't just leave your ferret at the nearest adoption center should you realize that owning one is not for you.
 This is why it is strongly recommended that you first learn as much as you can about the breed before pushing forward.